-While unibrows are a fairly common phenomenon in some parts of the world, many people who are blessed with ample, bushy brows are pressured or conditioned to get rid of them.
+While unibrows are in some parts of the world, many people who are blessed with ample, bushy brows are pressured or conditioned to get rid of them.

 Model Sophia Hadjipanteli is trying to change that.
 Using the hashtag #UnibrowMovement, she’s encouraging people who have unibrows—or whatever society tells them are “flaws”—to wear them with pride.